Siddharth-Singhs/Summer2019/README.md

 ## Log:

+### Day 46:

+#### Intern Work:
+- Finally internet explore is needed for the payment script.
+- Working on payment script for internet explore.
+- Many feature of selenium does not work on internet explore.So this script can take time to build.

+#### Interview Preparation:
+- No Progress Today.

+### Day 45:

+#### Intern Work:
+- Worked on payment script in internet explore.
+- Internet explore selenium does not work prefectly.
+- So tried different browser other than chrome and firefox.

+#### Interview Preparation:
+- No Progress Today.

 ### Day 44:

 #### Intern Work:
 - Fix the bugs present in the script.
-- Read about jenkins and how to use in webb servers.
+- Read about jenkins and how to use in web servers.

 #### Interview Preparation:
 - No Progress Today.